Guide · Loop a video on Mac

 How do I loop a video on a Mac for free?

-Use Crisp: drop your clip in, pick the Loop lane (or type "loop it 3 times"), set the number of plays, and press Loop.
-It joins the copies end-to-end on your Mac — no account, no upload, no watermark.
+Use Crisp: drop your clip in, select the clip and type it in the prompt bar (or type "loop it 3 times"), set the number of plays, and press Loop.
+It joins the copies end-to-end on your Mac — no account, no upload.

 Does the audio loop too?